 Your doctor will monitor you carefully, including checking your bone strength with a DEXA scan.
 They might suggest treatment with painkillers and walking aids to help you get around, such as a stick.
 You might also need to take medicines to strengthen the bones called bisphosphonates.
 These drugs can help to control pain and reduce the risk of fractures.

-You might have low levels of a vitamin B12 deficiency after radiotherapy to the pelvis (the area between your hip bones).
+You might have low vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
 This is called a vitamin B12 deficiency.

 A B12 deficiency can be a cause of anaemia.
-This can lead to a feeling of weakness, constipation or diarrhoea and numbness and tingling.
+This can lead to weakness, diarrhoea, numbness and tingling.

 It’s important that you go to your doctor if you’re experiencing these symptoms so that they can help you.